From Laborer’s Town to LGBTQ Elderly Support Hub, Exploring the Transformation from Osaka’s Kamagasaki | FRIDAY DIGITAL

 Kamagasaki serves as a model

-For these elderly people, a care manager like Mr. Umeda would be invaluable.
-They can talk to them about their illnesses and understand that they have same-sex lovers.
+For these elderly individuals, caretakers like Mr. Umeda are invaluable.
+They can discuss their illnesses and receive understanding about having same-sex partners.

-In this sense, because Kamagasaki is a place where LGBTQ people gather, there is a high demand for LGBTQ supporters who understand this.
-And there are more than a few people who are responding to that demand.
+In this sense, there is a high demand for LGBTQ supporters who understand this, especially in Kamagasaki, where LGBTQ people gather.
+And there are quite a few people who are responding to this need.

-I am the only openly gay care manager in Kamagasaki, but there are many nurses and caregivers.
-There are many nurses and caregivers, and there are companies that hire many of those nurses and caregivers.
-So I try to connect LGBTQ nurses and caregivers with the elderly as much as possible.
-I think it’s a more peaceful way to age in place.
+“In Kamagasaki, I’m one of the few openly gay caretakers, but there are many nurses and caregivers.
+There are also companies that employ many such nurses and caregivers.
+So, I’m trying to connect LGBTQ nurses and caregivers with these elderly individuals as much as possible.
+I believe this approach leads to a more peaceful retirement.”

 Part 2: Elderly Workers in Kamagasaki , Osaka, S ell Craft Beer with Great Success!
 A True Story of Miracle